This section describes the contents and organization of this guide—WebLogic Server Type 4 JDBC Drivers.

 In addition to this document, Oracle provides a variety of JDBC code samples and tutorials that show JDBC configuration and API use, and provide practical instructions on how to perform key JDBC development tasks.

 MedRec is an end-to-end sample Java EE application shipped with WebLogic Server that simulates an independent, centralized medical record management system.
 The MedRec application provides a framework for patients, doctors, and administrators to manage patient data using a variety of different clients.

 MedRec demonstrates WebLogic Server and Java EE features, and highlights Oracle-recommended best practices.
 MedRec is included in the WebLogic Server distribution, and can be accessed from the Start menu on Windows machines.
 For Linux and other platforms, you can start MedRec from the

 \samples\domains\medrec directory, where WL_HOME is the top-level installation directory for WebLogic Server.

 WebLogic Server optionally installs API code examples in

 \samples\server\examples\src\examples, where WL_HOME is the top-level directory of your WebLogic Server installation.
 You can start the examples server, and obtain information about the samples and how to run them from the WebLogic Server Start menu.

-For a comprehensive listing of the new WebLogic Server features introduced in this release, see Oracle Fusion Middleware Release Notes for Oracle WebLogic Server
+For a comprehensive listing of the new WebLogic Server features introduced in this release, see What’s New in Oracle WebLogic Server